-The Fruitport Middle School's FIRST TECH CHALLENGE team is the Techno Trojans II and their rookie year was 2016.
-With 10-15 students, they build in the middle school's industrial arts room and compete against other FTC teams from around Michigan.
+The Fruitport Middle School's FIRST TECH CHALLENGE team is the Techno Trojans II and their rookie year was 2016 and now we have two teams.
+With 10 students on each team, they build in the middle school's industrial arts room and compete against other FTC teams from around Michigan.

 For more information, contact us at